 Now that you have a clear picture of what the ideal candidate should look like, it’s time to put pen to paper (or, rather, hand to keyboard) and craft a job description that will get noticed by the right candidates.

-A good place to start is to look at job descriptions for similar remote positions at other companies and figure out what differentiates your company from the competition.
-With this at the back of your mind, you’ll be able to put together a description that not only stands out from the crowd but also integrates the company’s vision, brand messaging and tone of voice.
+A good place to start is to look at job descriptions for similar remote positions at other companies and figure out what differentiates your company from the competition, as well as the language and vibe you want to convey.
+With this at the back of your mind, you’ll be able to put together a description that not only stands out from the crowd but also integrates the company’s vision, brand messaging, and tone of voice.

 The job description should provide a clear outline of the position’s responsibilities and a list of requirements so that applicants know exactly what to expect.
-It’s a good idea to involve the people who are directly related to the job (like the manager that the new employee will be reporting to) in preparing the job description, as they will be able to offer a more insightful look into the position you’re hiring for.
+You can also incorporate your ideal candidate profile into the job description.
+It’s a good idea to involve the people who are directly related or closer to the job (like the manager that the new employee will be reporting to) in preparing the job description, as they will be able to provide a more specific description of the position you’re hiring for.

 6. Post your ad in all the right places

 You naturally want your ad seen by the right people.
-And the best way to achieve this is by posting your vacancy in all the right places — specifically: job boards dedicated to remote job opportunities.
+This is especially important when recruiting for remote jobs as these tend to be hugely popular and you'll likely also get candidates that are not even qualified.
+The best way to achieve this is by posting your vacancy in all the right places, specifically, job boards dedicated to remote job opportunities.

 Some of the best websites to advertise your remote job opening include:

-Meanwhile, you could post your ad on job boards dedicated to remote working in specific niches.
-This ensures only candidates with the right skills, experience and qualifications apply for the job, saving you valuable time sifting through unsuitable applications.
+You could also post your ad on job boards dedicated to remote working in specific niches.
+This ensures only candidates with the right skills, experience and qualifications apply for the job, saving you valuable time.

 Here are a few niche remote job boards to try out: